w3c/wai-arrm/content/visual-designer.md

 I will work with the content author or stakeholder to ensure there's an alternative way of perceiving the data and relationships between the data sets.
 This could be a matrix/ table, or bullet list, or simple text format.

-The secondary owner here is the UX designer, who will assist me in ensuring there is space for both the visual representation (also known as "complex images") on the page along with the text alternative, which should be adjacent to the visual design so it's accessed easily.
+The secondary owner here is the UX Designer, who will assist me in ensuring there is space for both the visual representation (also known as "complex images") on the page along with the text alternative, which should be adjacent to the Visual Design so it's accessed easily.

 At the same time, the visual representation is ideally not navigable by keyboard and screen reader, as it is likely not linear.
 A good practice is to make the visual - a pie chart, bar graph, line graph, etc. an image and add a short description to it to summarize it.
 Example: "Graph showing the most downloaded songs between January and December 2022".